microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 IDOL components are licensed via the IDOL License Server application, which requires a license key.

+> The process to obtain software and licenses are changing.
+This section will be updated once the new process is confirmed.

 ### Obtain an IDOL license

 You can obtain software and licenses from the [eSoftware/Partner portal](https://entitlement.microfocus.com/evalportal/index.do).